Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Valdese

-Valdese is an interesting town that we mentioned above in the seasonal events section.
+Valdese is an interesting town mentioned in the seasonal events section.
 The downtown is packed with shops and restaurants galore, including Myra’s and Twin Brother’s Pizza.

 But being Burke County, there is outdoor fun to explore, too!